Articles

 Profile of a woman's face with colourful graphics reading authenticity and numbers 1 2 and 3

-For companies developing programs for an inclusive workplace, Dr. Saska recommends leaning into authenticity.
-Before a company invests in marketing communications, their management team should consider if it’s real and authentic to the experience their own employees have working for that company.
 “If what you’re saying to the public is different [from an employee’s] user experience, you’re going to frustrate them.”
 Her advice for companies is to support their people first and foremost through culture in the workplace.
-Looking under the hood and first addressing issues, specifically for employees impacted by a current or world event that impacts specific communities, will help related messaging to feel authentic.
-Employees can tell when the messaging and the culture don’t match up (for example, obvious attempts at rainbow washing), so efforts to create an inclusive and safe environment must be genuine.
+Looking under the hood and first addressing issues —specifically for employees impacted by a current or world event that impacts specific communities —will help related messaging to feel authentic.
+Employees can tell when the messaging and the culture don’t match up, so efforts to create an inclusive and safe environment must be genuine.

-Dr. Saska goes on to note that it is also key to provide the proper training and resources needed to ensure that inclusion initiatives are rolled out with the education needed to ensure their success.
-Providing a robust strategy offering structure, accountability, tools to support possible mistakes, and opportunities for growth can help ensure the success of any new DEI tool or practice.
+Saska goes on to note that it is also key to provide the proper training and resources needed to ensure that inclusion initiatives are rolled out with the education needed to ensure their success.
+Providing a robust strategy offering structure, accountability, tools to support possible mistakes and opportunities for growth can help ensure the success of any new DEI tool or practice.

-Finally, she notes that one recommendation she makes is that, while DEI training and programs should be highly encouraged within an organization, mandating them can also come with its own set of problems.
 For example, let’s consider mandating the use of pronouns in company email signatures.
 Employees would need proper education on the nuances of pronouns across different cultures and training on what to do if they have misgendered someone in the workplace.
-Mandating pronouns of an employee who may use different pronouns in their personal life than they’re comfortable with in a business environment would need to be considered too.
-These are just a few examples of the many considerations that need to be made when a DEI practice is mandated.
+Mandating pronouns of an employee who may use different pronouns in their personal life than they’re comfortable with in a business environment would need to be considered as well.

 Did you find this content helpful?